 My research has focused on areas of intersection between magic, science, and religion in medieval and Renaissance Europe, centering around two major themes: astrology and apocalyptic prophecy, and saints and miracles.
 My first book, History, Prophecy, and the Stars: The Christian Astrology of Pierre d’Ailly, 1350-1420 (Princeton: Princeton University Press, 1994), explores a French cardinal’s use of astrology to investigate the time of the world’s End.
 I argue that d’Ailly, worried about intractable papal Schism and hoping that a church council could bring the crisis to an end, turned to astrology as a way to silence the numerous forces that saw the Great Schism as a preamble to Antichrist’s reign and thus, by implication, incapable of resolution by human efforts.
 In 2014, I published a second monograph: The Saint and the Chopped-Up Baby: The Cult of Vincent Ferrer in Medieval and Early Modern Europe (Ithaca: Cornell University Press, 2014), winner of the 2016 La corónica International Book Award.
 Here I study the canonization and cult of the Valencian friar Vincent Ferrer, a fiery apocalyptic preacher of the Schism years who died in 1419 and was canonized in 1455, tracing the various meanings of the saint from the moment of his death in Brittany to his appropriation by Dominican friars in Spain’s New World colonies.

 I offer the following fields for the PhD qualifying examination.
-For explanations of fields, see the "Graduate Overview" page in the Graduate Handbook.
+For explanations of fields, see the "Program Formulation" page in the Graduate Handbook.

 Courses Offered (subject to change)

-- HIS 122: Medieval Europe, Syllabus
+- HIST 122: Medieval Europe, Syllabus

-- “Dominicans and Demons: Possession, Temptation, and Reform in the Cult of Vincent Ferrer,” forthcoming in Speculum.
+- “Dominicans and Demons: Possession, Temptation, and Reform in the Cult of Vincent Ferrer,” Speculum 93/4 (2018): 1010-47.

 - The Saint and the Chopped-Up Baby: The Cult of Vincent Ferrer in Medieval and Early Modern Europe.
 Ithaca, NY: Cornell University Press, 2014.
 Winner of the 2016 La corónica International Book Award.

 - “Teste Albumasare cum Sibylla: Astrology and the Sibyls in Medieval Europe.”
-Studies in History and Philosophy of Biological and Biomedical Sciences41 (2010): 76-89.
+Studies in History and Philosophy of Biological and Biomedical Sciences 41 (2010): 76-89.